Things To Do This Fall In Steamboat Springs – Updated For 2020

-Although there is no bad time of the year to visit Steamboat Springs in Colorado, there is no doubt the fall is absolutely magical.
-This is when the Yampa Valley shimmers scarlet, orange and gold.
-The days are crisp and filled with sunshine.
-This is a spectacular time to celebrate the outdoors and explore the local culture.
-There are amazing indoor and outdoor destinations, delicious restaurants and fantastic attractions.
-Some of the best activities available in Steamboat Springs are described below.
+Although there is no bad time of year to visit Steamboat Springs, Colorado, there is no doubt that fall is absolutely magical.
+This is when the Yampa Valley shimmers scarlet, orange, and gold, with days that are crisp and filled with sunshine.
+It’s a spectacular time to celebrate the outdoors and dig into the local Rocky Mountain culture.
+There are amazing indoor and outdoor destinations, delicious restaurants, and fantastic attractions to take advantage of and soak it all in.
+The Town of Steamboat Springs is also just 157 miles west of Denver, allowing for a fabulous, scenic fall drive to extend your Colorado excursions if you choose to add a road trip to your getaway!
+Closer to “home”, here are some of the best activities available in Steamboat Springs in the fall.

-One of the best things to do fall steamboat is to discover the hot springs.
+One of the best things to do in Steamboat during the fall is to discover the natural hot springs that we’re famous for.
 There are two locations available throughout the year.
 They are located in a valley in the mountains and only five minutes away from downtown.
 Strawberry Park Hot Springs is a decadent retreat with steamy pools lined in stone.
 During the autumn, the sight of the yellow aspens surrounding the hot springs is breathtaking.
 There are several pools with different temperatures to accent the crisp mountain air.
+(Currently open by reservation only.)
+Eight natural mineral pools can be found at the Old Town Hot Springs.
+Everyone will enjoy the fitness center and the 230-foot water slides.
+Visitors and locals alike have been relaxing in the geothermal hot springs since the 1880’s.
+(Reopening September 23 with strict capacity restrictions in place.)

 The Heavenly Gondola Rides

-One of the best ways to see the glory of Steamboat Springs in the autumn is by taking a gondola ride.
+One of the best ways to see the glory of Steamboat Springs in the autumn is by taking a gondola ride high above it all at the Steamboat Ski Resort.
 Both couples and families will revel in the stunning scenery.
-The gondola comfortably seats eight passengers and climbs the slopes of Mount Werner.
-This is one of the most popular tourist attractions.
-The vegetation changes as the altitude increases and this is where the rabbits and deer live.
-The colorful aspens are part of the journey and the end of the ride features a spectacular view of the Flattops Wilderness and the Sleeping Giant from the Yampa Valley sun deck.
-There are trails for hiking, mountain bikes for rent and ideal locations for a romantic picnic.
+The gondola comfortably seats eight passengers as it climbs the slopes of Mount Werner.
+This is one of the most popular family-friendly tourist attractions in town!
+The vegetation changes as the altitude increases, and this is where the rabbits and deer live.
+The colorful aspens are part of the journey and the end of the ride features a spectacular view of the Flattops Wilderness area and the Sleeping Giant from the Yampa Valley sun deck.
+There are trails for hiking and mountain biking, as well as mountain bikes for rent, and ideal backcountry locations for a romantic picnic.
+(The gondola is currently closed.
+Please check for updates before your visit.)

 The Glorious Foliage Flight

 A spectacular view is available from the air.
-The Zephyr Helicopter Company offers a trip through the Western sky with amazing views of the colorful landscape and Steamboat Springs below.
+The Zephyr Helicopter Company offers a trip through the Western sky with amazing views of the colorful landscape and the Steamboat Springs ski area below.
 This includes the shimmering Steamboat Lake, Mt.
-Werner, Gore Range, The Never Summer Mountains with their frosted tips and all the other signature sights.
+Werner, Gore Range, The Never Summer Mountains with their frosted tips, and all the other signature sights.
 For a more docile feeling, a hot-air balloon ride reveals the wonders of Yampa Valley.
-This lovely excursion includes a flight certificate, a champagne toast and a continental breakfast.
+This lovely excursion includes a flight certificate, a champagne toast, and a continental breakfast.

 The Lovely Yampa River Botanic Park

-This beautiful park is actually a botanical garden encompassing six lush acres.
+This beautiful six-acre park is actually a botanical garden encompassing six lush acres.
 The garden was created at a 6,800 foot altitude right outside of Steamboat Springs on Pamela Lane.
-The park is overflowing with unique gardens that thrive in the area.
-This includes the Hummingbird Garden, the Children’s Garden, the Culinary Herb Garden and the Butterfly Garden.
-This incredible park is one of the most romantic destinations in all of Steamboat Springs.
+The park is overflowing with unique gardens that thrive in the area, including the Hummingbird Garden, the Children’s Garden, the Culinary Herb Garden, and the Butterfly Garden.
+This incredible park is one of the most romantic destinations in all of Steamboat Springs, and home to the famous Yampa River Core Trail.
 The headquarters for the park are located at the Trillium House.
-Both the patio and the Emerald Room can be rented for very special events.
-The park even offers special classes, stories for children and musical events.
-The park is open early in the fall from April 15th until October 30th.
+Both the patio and the Emerald Room can be rented for special events.
+The park even offers special classes, stories for children, and musical events.
+(Open with COVID-19 guidelines involving social distancing and mask requirements.)

 The Excitement of Biking

-There are a wide variety of trails for biking perfect for the fall.
-This is an extraordinary way to celebrate the colors of autumn.
+There are a wide variety of trails perfect for biking in the fall – one of the area’s most popular outdoor activities, and an extraordinary way to celebrate the colors of autumn.
 The Steamboat Bike Park offers almost 2,000 feet of downhill-flow and gravity-fed trails complete with bridges, berms, man-made jumps, rollers and rocks.
 The lift makes access to these trails extremely convenient.
-This is excitement Steamboat Springs style.
-For the less daring, there are numerous gorgeous trails such as the Spring Creek Trail.
+This is excitement – Steamboat Springs style.
+For the less daring, there are numerous gorgeous trails to opt for, such as the Spring Creek Trail.
 This trail goes in the direction of Buffalo Pass.
 The views of mossy green pines and yellow aspens provide an unforgettable experience.
+The Emerald Mountain Trail System is another popular network to consider.
 Bike rentals are easily available.

 The Wonderful Signature Events in Steamboat Springs

-Steamboat Springs offers everything from aircraft displays to nationally recognized performers to amazing aerobics shows.
-There is a Wild West Air Fest, The Steamboat OktoberWest, the beer garden features in excess of forty brewers from Colorado, the I Love Beef Cook Off and an incredible selection of live bands.
-The autumn excitement includes the Yampa Valley Crane Festival the All Arts Festival and many more activities throughout the fall.
+Steamboat Springs offers everything from aircraft displays to nationally recognized performers and amazing aerobics shows.
+There is a Wild West Air Fest, and The Steamboat OktoberWest, with a beer garden featuring in excess of forty brewers from Colorado, as well as the I Love Beef Cook Off and an incredible selection of live bands.
+The autumn excitement includes the Yampa Valley Crane Festival, the All Arts Festival, and many more activities throughout the fall.
+(Due to COVID-19, several events are being canceled or postponed.
+Please check with the Steamboat Chamber for up-to-date information.)

 The Inner Cowboy in Everyone

-Steamboat Springs is not only a proud community of ranchers, it is real cowboy country.
+Steamboat Springs is not only a proud community of ranchers, it is genuine cowboy country.
 There are so many different ways to experience the true Western heritage of the city.
 F.M.
-Light & Sons offers Johnson & Held belt buckles and any wardrobe can be brought to life with an authentic Stetson.
+Light & Sons offers Johnson & Held belt buckles, and any wardrobe can be brought to life with an authentic Stetson.
 These fine establishments have been dressing the residents of Steamboat Springs in the finest of Western threads since the year 1905.
-Once everyone is dressed and ready in their new duds, take a trip to the Saddleback Ranch for a spectacular autumn horseback ride.
+Once everyone is dressed and ready in their new duds, take a trip to the Saddleback Ranch for a spectacular autumn horseback ride (or sleigh rides later in the season when the snow starts to fall).
 This is the time to meet all the calves and cows and gain a whole new new perspective on the magnificent foliage.

 The Best Hiking in Colorado